Mosimane backs African coaches to break World Cup barrier

 He is the only African to qualify two different nations to the World Cup finals - Togo in 2006 and Nigeria in 2014 - and gained success where Europeans, often employed at great cost, have failed.

-At the finals in Brazil in 2014 he led Nigeria to the second round, and Keshi remains the only African coach to appear in the knock-out phase of a World Cup.
+At the finals in Brazil in 2014 he led Nigeria to the second round, and Keshi remains the only African coach to appear in the knockout phase of a World Cup.

 Keshi, who died aged 54 in June 2016, had hit out at Africa's reliance on foreign coaches, saying it was killing the game in Africa and that they are given more time than their native counterparts.